renovate-bot/gemini-cli-extensions-_-postgres/POSTGRESQL.md

 2.  **Handle Missing Variables**: If a command fails with an error message containing a placeholder like `${POSTGRES_HOST}`, it signifies a missing environment variable.
 Inform the user which variable is missing and instruct them to set it.

-3.  **Handle Permission Errors**: If an operation fails due to permission, it is likely that the user do not have the correct privileges on the PostgreSQL database.
+3.  **Handle Permission Errors**: If an operation fails due to permission, it is likely that the user does not have the correct privileges on the PostgreSQL database.
 Database-level permissions (e.g., `SELECT`, `INSERT`) are required to execute queries.